super-flat/lagom-pb/readme.md

 ### Features

 - Implementation of an HTTP/Json based microservice using REST interfaces by defining _**api requests and responses as protobuf messages**_.
-- Implementation of a grpc based microservice using protocol buffer messages.
+- Implementation of a gRPC based microservice using protocol buffer messages.
 More info: [Grpc](https://grpc.io/).
 - Kafka producer in-built battery([message broker api](https://www.lagomframework.com/documentation/1.6.x/scala/MessageBrokerApi.html)) to publish domain events to kafka as serialized protocol buffer messages.
 - Pure testable functions for events and commands handlers.
 - Easy definition of aggregate root and command serializer.